College Academic Integrity Policies and Procedures

-The college's Academic Integrity Committee consists of four faculty members, one of whom will serve as chair, one undergraduate student and one graduate student.
+The college's Academic Integrity Committee consists of two faculty members, one of whom will serve as chair, one undergraduate student and one graduate student.
 The college’s academic integrity coordinator assists the committee and serves as its liaison to the Office of Student Conduct.

 - The Charge and Sanction